The 11 Loudest Bluetooth Speakers

 Frequently Asked Questions

-While both speakers can pack a punch, the Soundboks 3 is still a few decibels louder than the PartyBox 710.
-If you’re looking to compete with the Soundboks in terms of output, you may want to look at the PartyBox 1000 instead.
+While both speakers can pack a punch, the Soundboks 4 is still a few decibels louder than the PartyBox 710.
+If you want to compete with the volume of the Soundboks, you may want to look at the PartyBox 1000 instead.

 How long do speaker batteries last when played at full volume?